apache/predictionio/engines/src/main/scala/regression/local/README.md

     ```
 4. Using your web browser, go to http://localhost:9001.
 You should see a
     Supervisor status screen, showing that the `pio` process is stopped.
 5. Run training or evaluation.
+These scripts have been written to detect the
+    existence of Supervisor and will automatically (re)start our prediction server.
     ```
     $ cd $PIO_HOME
     $ bin/run-train \